MPLS Network Explained

 While many casual observers would assume that telecommunications is a fixed technology, that would be an incorrect assumption.
 As those of us who manage and support the networks that power our companies know, the field is constantly evolving, as companies and organizations look for new ways to move traffic more efficiently, and usually for lower cost, across ever-changing networks.

-Within this framework, we will look at Multi-Protocol Label Switching, or MPLS and what is next for MPLS.
-But let's start with:
+Within this framework, we will look at Multi-Protocol Label Switching, or MPLS, and what is next for MPLS networks.
+But let’s start with:

-However, the issue with those protocols is that they are all different, and treat the packets they receive differently.
-When a given computer generates messages that it wants to send to another computer, it encapsulates that message into one or more packets, that it sends to the other computer more or less in order.
-These packets are modified as they leave the sending computer and move across the network, as more information (or 'wrappers') are added to the packet so that the packet can be moved to its destination.
+However, the issue with those protocols is that they are all different and treat the packets they receive differently.
+When a given computer generates messages that it wants to send to another computer, it encapsulates that message into one or more packets, and sends them to the other computer more or less in order.
+These packets are modified as they leave the sending computer and move across the network, as more information (or ‘wrappers’) are added to the packet so that it can be moved to its destination.